gabrie30/ghorg/scripts/local-gitlab/README.md

 For enterprise GitLab, start docker then run `./scripts/local-gitlab/start-ee.sh false` from the root of the repo

 TODO: Do the same for the community edition of GitLab

+If running locally you'll also need to update your /etc/hosts

+`echo "127.0.0.1 gitlab.example.com" >> /etc/hosts`